nliaudat/robot-drummer/README.md

 ## Functionalities :
 * Infrared remote control to setup (speed, riff)
 * 25 preloaded riffs, based on ascii drum tablatures
-* Possible Midi source (direct usb connection, cause Bluetooth module is not finished)
+* Possible Midi source (not yet available cause Bluetooth module is not finished, midi source is working on lab)
-* LCD display with BPM
+* LCD display
 * RGB ledstrip synced with music
 * Each hit can be set as loud or normal